FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

  Did not qualify for homeless accommodation in accordance with legislative requirements

- Reasons for homeless presentation resolved i.e., family breakdown etc.--- 8
+ Reasons for homeless presentation resolved i.e., family breakdown etc.
+---
+8

 **12.**